Quartz/aml-gdoc-server/Readme.md

 ArchieML formatted Google Docs can can be retrieved using this url structure `http://127.0.0.1:6006/{google-doc-key}`

-Currently your google doc needs to be set to "Allow anyone with the link to view"
+Currently your Google doc needs to be set to "Allow anyone with the link to view"